officialgazette/publication-standard/README.md

 ### Tenant-specific configurations
 Publishers of an official gazette should be able to configure their publication types autonomously.
 The exchange of this configuration should also be standardized.
 These configurations include in particular
-  - Assignment and editing of preconfigured default publication types from the terms catalogue
+  - Assignment and editing of preconfigured default publication types from the terms catalog
   - Individualization of publication type naming
   - The possibility to customize the terms of the publication elements by the tenant (n.b.: in the current solution these terms can be edited by publishing entities when creating the publication)
   - A Link to a page with further information on the publication type (description, sample publication, etc.)